estuary/flow/local/README.md

 To login locally, you need to use the "magic link" method.
 Oauth does not work locally.
 You can enter any email address you like, and all emails will be sent to [http://localhost:5434/monitor].
 After it says "email sent", go to that address and click the link in the email to complete the login process.

+### Data-plane-gateway TLS certificates

+Data-plane-gateway requires TLS, even locally. `start-component.sh` will generate a self-signed certificate automatically and store it in the root of the data-plane-gateway local repository.
+In order for the UI to work correctly, you'll need to tell your browser to trust that certificate.
+To do that, navigate to (https://localhost:28318/) and click through the warnings to trust the certificate.
+As long as you don't delete and regenerate the certificates, you should only need to do this once per year (the certificate is valid for a year).

+Once you trust the certificate, you should start seeing shard statuses in the UI.

 ### Stopping Flow

 - Kill the tmux session (`crtl+b` `:` then type `kill-session` and hit enter)